Jhewu/most-boring-budget-tracker/README.md

-# Most Boring ToDo List WebApp in The World
+# Most Boring Budget Tracker WebApp in The World

-Written in plain HTML, CSS and JavaScript
+Written in plain HTML, CSS and JavaScript (because why not)